Kielce Voivodeship (1919–1939): Location and area

-In early 1939, Voivodeship's area was 22 204 square kilometers.
+In early 1939, the Voivodeship's area was 22 204 square kilometers.
 It was located in central Poland, bordering Germany and Autonomous Silesian Voivodeship to the west, Łódź Voivodeship and Warsaw Voivodeship to the north, Lublin Voivodeship and Lwów Voivodeship to the east and Kraków Voivodeship to the south.
 Landscape was flat in the northern part and hilly in mid and south, with the Świętokrzyskie Mountains located in the heart of the area.
 Forests covered 21.2%, with the national average 22.2% (as for January 1, 1937).

 Population

-According to the 1931 Polish census, the population was 2 671 000.
+According to the 1931 Polish census, the population was 2,935,697.
 Poles made 88.9% of population, Jews - 10.7%.
 The latter preferred to live in the cities and towns - in 1931 Jews made 28.7% of Voivodeship's cities inhabitants.
 Illiterate (in 1931) was 25.7%, higher than the national average of 23.1%.

 Industry

 Kielce Voivodeship was very divided in industrial terms.
 Its western part, with such cities as Częstochowa, Sosnowiec or Będzin was highly industrialized and urbanized, with numerous coalmines.
 Also Radom, located in the north, was a big industrial center, together with newly built or newly industrialized nearby towns Pionki and Starachowice.
 Eastern part, on the other hand, was backward, with little industry and underdeveloped agriculture.
 In mid-1930s Polish government started a huge public works program, called Centralny Okreg Przemyslowy, which was a great boost to overpopulated and poor central and eastern counties.